Net301/miniscience/avocado/README.md

 Following are tips to boost your performance:
 - approach the data as sequential data
+- transform the problem into a classification problem by predicting trends rather than prices.
 - tune the hyperparameters
 - build more sophisticated ensembles
 - use formant algorithm to analyse the price sequences